 After modern testing revealed that Teflon, the old gold standard for non-stick coatings, was potentially harmful, more consumers refused to buy from brands that couldn’t ensure their product’s safety.

 Even so, many consumers today don’t know if their current cookware is non-toxic.
-Often, it can be difficult to figure this out on your own if your cookware’s manufacturer doesn’t list what it is made out of in detail.
+Often, it can be difficult to figure this out on your own if your pan’s manufacturer doesn’t list what it is made out of in detail.

 As such, it is critically important to research your next cookware set’s composition before buying it.
 As you’ll find out below, there are many surprisingly common materials used in cookware today that could put your long-term health at risk through continued exposure.

-What to Look for and What to Avoid with Cookware
+What to Look for In Cookware

 What to Look For: